The hitchhiker's guide to the IXPE data analysis: Conclusion

 \section{Conclusion}

-In this chapter, the \ixpe data analysis techniques are described in detail, taking into account how to properly process the data and both the model-dependent and the model-independent approaches, using the software available at the time of writing for those purposes.
+In this chapter, the \ixpe data analysis techniques are described in detail, covering how to properly process the data and both model-dependent and model-independent approaches, using the software available at the time of writing.
 The chapter summarizes the estimation of Stokes parameters on an event-by-event basis, including the correction for instrumental systematic effects and the use of weights to improve sensitivity.
-The formats and structure of \ixpe data products are explained, along with instructions for retrieving them and how to handle the presence of background and solar-related events.
-The \ixpe response functions are introduced, and also the different approaches for data extraction that are available: unweighted and weighted (both \texttt{SIMPE} and \texttt{NEFF}).
+The formats and structure of \ixpe data products are explained, along with instructions for retrieving them and for handling the presence of background and solar-related events.
+The \ixpe response functions are introduced, along with the available data-extraction approaches: unweighted and weighted (both \texttt{SIMPLE} and \texttt{NEFF}).
 In the end, spectropolarimetric analysis is introduced with the available polarimetric models in \textsc{xspec}.
 In the appendix, new background prescriptions after an anomaly occurred at DU2 during the \ixpe GO2 are reported.

 \begin{acknowledgement} I thank the IXPE team for their work and the authors of the various tools and methods presented here, which help users analyze IXPE data every day.
 I thank the organizers of the Francesco Lucchin INAF PhD School for encouraging me to compile the information now collected in this chapter.
-I also thank Fabio La Monaca, Dawoon E. Kim (INAF-IAPS), Anna Bobrikova and Sofia Forsblom (Turku University), and Kuan Liu (Guanxi University) for their helpful suggestions and comments, which helped me improve the final version of this chapter. \end{acknowledgement}
+I also thank Fabio La Monaca, Dawoon E. Kim (INAF-IAPS), Anna Bobrikova, Sofia Forsblom (Turku University), Kuan Liu (Guanxi University), and Stefano Silvestri (INFN-Pisa) for their helpful suggestions and comments, which helped me improve the final version of this chapter. \end{acknowledgement}